Part 1 of my Hip Replacement Series

 A Brief Orthopedic History

 My history of hip problems was a lifelong one.
-The moment I was born my Mom’s obstetrician noted to my parents that I needed to be taken for a an evaluation of my hips.
-That was done and proved to be inconclusive.
-But it explained why my parents weren’t especially alarmed when my ability to walk was delayed significantly because my right leg ‘buckled under’ everytime I got going.
+The moment I was born my Mom’s obstetrician noted to my parents that I needed to be taken for an evaluation of my hips.
+That was done and it proved to be inconclusive.
+But it explained why my parents weren’t especially alarmed when my ability to walk was delayed significantly because my right leg ‘buckled under’ me every time I got going.

-Better late than never I finally managed to wrangle control of my errant right leg enough to successfully walk.
+Better late than never, I finally did manage to wrangle control of my errant right leg enough to successfully walk.
 But that same leg continued to try and mess with me and my life for the next 60 years.

-So, although fate stepped in that time to make sure that my misery was properly mitigated, later, as a teenager wanting to keep up with my peers in sports, I wasn’t quite as lucky.
-Mainly because I was constantly frustrated in not being able to control that wonky leg well enough to do most of the things that I deemed important.
+Although fate stepped in that time to make sure that my misery was properly mitigated, later on, as a teenager wanting to keep up with my peers in sports, I wasn’t quite as lucky.
+Mainly because I was constantly frustrated in not being able to control that wonky right leg very well.
+But, in general, I discovered that with time that enough to do most of the things that I deemed important.

 This historic image from 1969 documents the first total hip replacement performed in the U.S., a technique developed by Mayo Clinic Department of Orthopedic Surgery.
 Development of the total knee replacement technique followed in 1971.
 These successes ushered in a new era of hip and knee health.
-I was 12 at the time and my overall health was good because of Mayo’s.
+I was 12 at the time and my overall health was good…primarily because of Mayo’s!

 Their doctors in Rochester had performed a different kind of miracle by bringing me back for the brink of death just a few short years earlier when I suffered from a random and bizarre case of total kidney failure.
-This followed a fall on the playground which had resulted in badly scrapped knees that had become infected with Strep B…leading to childhood Nephritis.
+This followed a bad fall I’d taken on the playground which had resulted in badly scrapped knees that ultimately became infected with Strep B…leading to childhood Nephritis…a serious childhood kidney disease.

 Things like snow skiing (downhill) and water skiing (I was part of a ski show) for example were sports I excelled in when performing left-sided maneuvers or even making left turns.
 But my right side was a completely different story.
 Probably the hardest part was my lack of understanding of the causative effect which my wonky leg played in these seemingly dramatic childhood and teenaged events.
 It was years later as an adult and a parent, that I began to put the pieces of this puzzle together correctly.